Communities

 @PLTR PSTH - I have left the question as is, but I have made several things in the answer more definite and more explicit in case any of that helps.

-PSTH‭ wrote almost 2 years ago · edited almost 2 years ago
+PSTH‭ wrote over 2 years ago · edited over 2 years ago

 Sorry for the late reply.
 1. You asked "Just to be sure about your question: how it shifted to mean "riposte" as in fencing, or how it shifted to mean "riposte" as in a verbal exchange?"
 I hanker to know about both shifts please.